 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Sears Holdings Corporation's score of 28 is higher than 54% of the industry.
+Sears Holdings Corporation's score of 28 is lower than 52% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-Sears Holdings Corporation, headquartered in the US, has not reported any recent carbon emissions data.
+Sears Holdings Corporation, headquartered in the US, has not publicly reported any recent carbon emissions data.
 However, the company has set significant climate commitments aimed at reducing its greenhouse gas emissions.
-Specifically, Sears has established a target to reduce electricity use and associated greenhouse gas emissions at comparable retail locations by 30% by 2020, relative to a 2008 baseline.
-This target applies to both Scope 1 and Scope 2 emissions, reflecting a comprehensive approach to energy efficiency and emissions reduction.
-While there is no current emissions data available, these commitments demonstrate Sears Holdings Corporation's intention to address its environmental impact and contribute to broader climate goals.
-The absence of reported emissions data may indicate a need for improved transparency or data collection within the organisation.
+Specifically, Sears has established a target to reduce electricity use and associated emissions at comparable retail locations by 30% by 2020, using a 2008 baseline.
+This target applies to both Scope 1 and Scope 2 emissions, reflecting the company's commitment to improving energy efficiency and reducing its carbon footprint.
+While there is no current emissions data available, these initiatives demonstrate Sears Holdings Corporation's proactive approach to addressing climate change and its impact on the retail sector.
+The absence of reported emissions data suggests a need for further transparency in their sustainability efforts.